'House of the Dragon' Episode 5 Easter Eggs

 Rhaenyra tells Laenor, as gently as she can, that she knows he's gay, and that she could never change his orientation.
 She, too, has specific tastes of her own, and doesn't expect Laenor to change that.
 So she proposes a deal: They have kids to make their fathers happy, then they're free to pursue whatever relationships make them happy.

-"Save your lies for the court, you're going to need a lot of them," Margaery told Renly when the former acted indignant at her insinuation that he was gay.
+"Save your lies for the court, you're going to need a lot of them," Margaery told Renly when he protested her insinuation about his sexuality.
 "Your enemies aren't happy about us, they want to tear us apart, and the best way to stop that is to put your baby in my belly."

 Rhaenys rides the dragon

 Rhaenys Targaryen has had only a supporting role thus far in House of the Dragon.
-In episode 5, though, we got a glimpse of her great talent: Dragonriding.
-In the Fire and Blood book, it's noted that Rhaenys had been riding her dragon, Meleys, since she was 13.
+In episode 5, however, we got a glimpse of her great talent: Dragonriding.
+In Fire and Blood, George R.R.
+Martin's novel that inspired House of the Dragon, it's noted that Rhaenys had been riding her dragon, Meleys, since she was 13.

 "We can go back to the ends of the earth together," she told Lord Corlys on their wedding day, "but I'll get there first, as I'll be flying."